 Autism Society of Pakistan provides the following services under our various departments through highly skilled and professional staff.

-ASP is mainly serving and located in Rawalpindi, Pakistan
+ASP is mainly serving and located in Rawalpindi and Islamabad, Pakistan

 AREIC caters for the very young children with autism.
 The results have shown that the youngest children respond very well to